lauraFortune/theOnlineGallery/README.md

 ### GearHost

-You don't have a mongoDB account....
+You don't have a GearHost account....
    1. Navigate to GearHost and sign up for a free account - https://www.gearhost.com/
    2. Select 'Add CloudSite' and choose 'Create Cloudsite' (choose the free option)